What to Measure and How to Track the Most Important Sales Metrics

 LTV can be calculated in a few different ways, which vary depending on your business model.

 1. Recurring revenue model: In this scenario, you multiply your average ticket value by the average customer time they stay with your company.
-If you charge for customizations, integrations, and deployments, these values are also added to reach the final result.
+If you charge for customizations, integrations, and deployments, these values are also included in the final result.

 2. One-shot sale: In this scenario, the average ticket tends to be LTV itself.

-However, calculating these 3 KPIs above is not so simple and in the end, if you already have a history of your customer's length of stay, the results will be very close and it may not be worth all the effort spent.
+However, calculating these 3 KPIs above is not simple, and in the end, if you already have a history of your customers' length of stay, the results will be very close, and it may not be worth all the effort.

 LTV/CAC ratio

 This is one of the most important KPIs in the business process.
-A standard market math is that your LTV needs to be at least 3x bigger than your CAC, for your product/service to be worth marketing.
+A standard rule of thumb in marketing is that your LTV needs to be at least 3x your CAC for your product/service to be worth marketing.

 Remember that your sales need to pay for the entire operation of the company, not just your sales.